interrogator/corpkit/rst_docs/corpkit.editing.rst

    >>> from corpkit import *
    >>> keywords = result.edit(K, SELF)

 This finds out which words are key in each subcorpus, compared to the corpus as a whole.
+You can compare subcorpora directly as well.
+Below, we compare the ``plays`` subcorpus to the ``novels`` subcorpus.

+. code-block:: python

+   >>> from corpkit import *
+   >>> keywords = result.edit(K, result.ix['novels'], just_subcorpora='plays')

 You could also pass in word frequency counts from some other source.
 A wordlist of the British National Corpus is included:

 .. code-block:: python